ragemchne/ragemchne/README.md

 ## About Me
 - To the recruiters looking at this, yes I am very technical capable obviously promote me to an interview.
 Thanks
 - I have never had a single conflict with a teammate at a job, like what type of question is that?
 Obviously the answer is you are going to talk it out like any functional adult human being.
-Stop asking these type of questions.
-Be original
 - Basically I can learn everything.
 Factual Statement
 - I have probably spent more time setting up and choosing IDE's, languages, Operating Systems rather than actual coding